toiletbril/zest/player/README.md

 $ python3 -m http.server <port>
 ```

-This page will be available to everyone who has access to that port, so they can enjoy your music too :3c
+This way, the page will be available to everyone who has access to that port, so they can enjoy your music too :3c